 On roads that are gritted during the winter months, unstudded winter tyres create aproximately 150% more road dust than studded tyres.
 This is because the more spacious tread patterns of unstudded tyres, create a vacuum that pulls the dust into the tread and then flicks it up into the air.
 Unstudded tyres produce less dust than studded tyres only when the roads are entirely free of sand.
-In icy conditions, studded tyres improve road grip for unstudded winter tyres, which would reduce the amount of sand needed to be spread on the roads.
+In icy conditions, studded tyres improve road grip for unstudded to be spread on the roads.
 To reduce the dust levels, other measures could be taken such as, less gritting in winter, shifting to more environmentally friendly substances other than sand or grit and by reducing speed limits.